ChemSex – Safer Use and Safer Sex

 1) A question of dose

-Drugs are often consumed at sex parties.
+Drugs are often consumed at chemsex parties.
 They stimulate, lower inhibitions, increase endurance.
 But if you take too much, the fun is over quickly.
 Chems can also make you take greater risks.

 2) Drugs and safer sex